vvaltchev/tilck/docs/testing.md

    - Run: `<TILCK>/cmake_run --intr`

-   - Build the kernel as always with `make -j`
+   - Build the kernel as always with `make`

    - Run the tests with: `./st/run_interactive_test -a`